elatov/elatov.github.io/_posts/2013-06-15-migrate-from-libvirt-kvm-to-virtualbox.md

   - libvirt
   - xml
 ---
 I was recently trying to migrate some VM from our KVM server to my laptop to run in my VirtualBox install locally.
-As I was going through the process I realized it&#8217;s not a very easy process, so I decided to jot down my process.
-It&#8217;s probably not perfect, but it worked for me.
+As I was going through the process I realized it's not a very easy process, so I decided to jot down my process.
+It's probably not perfect, but it worked for me.

 ### Locate Your KVM VM Managed by *libvirt*

 We can use **virsh** for this.
-First let&#8217;s list all the VMs that belong to me:
+First let's list all the VMs that belong to me:

     [elatov@klaptop ~]$ virsh -c qemu+ssh://virtuser@kvm01/system list --all| grep kelatov
      5     kelatov_win7_client2           running